okfn/licenses/README.txt

         $ python setup.py egg_info -RDb "" sdist register upload

-3. Package data service provision.
+3. Package Apache deployment as a data service.

-    Install or update the Python package, then create a new service:
+    Install or update the Python package, then create the service files:

         $ easy_install licenses
-        $ licenses-deploy-level2 DEST FQDN
+        $ licenses-deploy-level2 <path> <hostname>

     Include the generated Apache configuration file in your Apache server, issue service level agreements which reference the Licenses Specification